2021-03-01

 Characters in ante are a single, 32-bit Unicode scalar value.

-s are UTF-8, multiple characters are packed into strings and if
+Note that since Strings are UTF-8, multiple characters are packed into strings and if

 the string contains only ASCII characters, its size in memory is 1 byte per character in the string.